National Office Staff

 Lisa Thomson — President & CEO

 The American Chestnut Foundation (TACF) appointed Lisa Thomson as President & CEO in January 2015.
 A lifelong conservationist, Lisa’s previous experience includes 28 years at The Nature Conservancy, serving in leadership capacities in conservation land management and fundraising.
 In 2010 she was recruited as Associate Vice President for Development at Rollins College in Winter Park, Florida, she helped lead their recently launched capital campaign and built major gifts and planned giving teams.
-Lisa earned her B.A. at Stetson University, with a degree in biology and art, and an M.S .from Florida State University in design.
-Lisa relocated to Asheville, NC after living in Central Florida for 45 years.
+Lisa earned her B.A. at Stetson University, with a degree in Biology and Art, and an M.S .from Florida State University in Design.
+Lisa relocated to Asheville, North Carolina after living in Central Florida for 45 years.

 Phone: (828) 281-0047 x1109

 Hal joined TACF in 2023 after completing a Conservation Biology MSc at the University of Cape Town in South Africa where he studied black-footed cats.
 In his younger years, Hal owned several extreme sports clothing brands before transitioning to wildlife photography and freelance web design.
 His conservation writing, photography, illustrations, graphic design, and video work have since appeared in magazines, newspapers, books, websites, and television shows around the world.
 He and his wife have lived in Asheville since 2010 and when not traveling they love to restore native plants in their yard to support wildlife.

 Lesley Heiser — Grants Manager